 Prices for data also vary depending on the amount of data you purchase and the expiry date.
 The longer it is to the expiry date, the more the data will cost (but the longer you can amortize that expense).

 My advice?
 Look for deals.
-My data SIM card provider of choice is Flexiroam (link and info below), and they regularly offer buy-one-get-one specials.
-I wait to buy data until they’re featuring this special, and then I purchase 2GB of global data (giving me 4GB with the sale) that expires in 180 days, for $65.
-I do this twice per year, which means my total telecommunications costs are about $130….per year.
+My data SIM card provider of choice is Flexiroam, and they regularly offer buy-one-get-one and even 70% off specials.
+I wait to buy data until they’re featuring this special, and then I purchase 5GB of data for under $40.
+I do this 2-3 times per year, which means my total global telecommunications costs are around $100….per year.
 (Read on to discover how I have a phone number without paying for a plan).

-If 4GB of data for $65 seems expensive, check this out.
+I like the flexibility of global data, but you can get even better deals if you buy local/regional data.
 Let’s say you’re going on a two-week vacation somewhere specific.
 With Flexiroam, you can buy 3GB of data that is good for 15 days and limited to just one country for as little as $6 (if you buy it at the 90-day advance discount rate).
 This gives you an idea of how much the cost of data can vary, and every data SIM carrier has their own pricing structure.

 Pros: You have a data connection wherever you go, and you can customize your plan to each trip you take.
 With a data plan, you can also turn your phone into a hotspot to connect other devices if you’re in an area with poor/no WiFi.
 Having a constant data connection (when there’s no WiFi) has transformed my ease of travel (I can’t believe I only “discovered” data a few years ago!).